02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 Developer Peter Steinberger (now at OpenAI) Anthropic

-License MIT (Open-Source) Proprietary (subscription required)
+License MIT (Open-Source) Proprietary (Subscription required)

-How to Use Chat Platforms (WhatsApp, Telegram, Slack, Discord, etc.) Claude Desktop App
+Usage Method Chat Platforms (WhatsApp, Telegram, Slack, Discord, etc.) Claude Desktop App

 Supported LLMs Multiple (Claude, GPT, Gemini, Llama, DeepSeek, Mistral) Claude only

-Best For Developers / customization enthusiasts General users / no coding required
+Best For Developers / Customization enthusiasts General users / No coding required

 Status Production-ready (but has security vulnerabilities) Research Preview